OpenMS/pyopenms-docs/docs/source/spectrum_alignment.rst

     # align both spectra
     spa.getSpectrumAlignment(alignment, theo_spectrum, observed_spectrum)

-The alignment contains a list of matched :term:`peak` indices.
-We can simply inspect matching :term:`peaks` with:
+The alignment contains a list of matched peak indices.
+We can simply inspect matching peaks with:

 .. code-block:: python
     :linenos: